daniloq/rad-faces/README.md

-# avatar-throwback
+# Rad Faces
-90's inspired avatars for UI prototypes
+F#ckin' rad ui faces for your comps!